 Administration of the Access to Information Act

 All formal requests and complex informal requests are handled by the ATIP office.
-Programs and other SSHRC divisions may respond to other informal requests for information as appropriate.
+Program and other divisions may respond to other informal requests for information as appropriate.
 The ATIP office holds full records of all access to information requests received within the last two years.

-When advice on the administration of the Act is required, it is sought from one or several of the following: the TBS, Department of Justice legal counsel, the Office of the Information Commissioner of Canada (OIC), SSHRC’s ATIP consultant and/or other federal government ATIP offices.
+When advice on the administration of the act is required, it is sought from one or several of the following: the Treasury Board of Canada Secretariat (TBS), Department of Justice legal counsel, the Office of the Information Commissioner of Canada (OIC), SSHRC’s ATIP consultant and/or other federal government ATIP offices.

 Access to Information Act Delegation Order

-A copy of SSHRC’s delegation order for the Access to Information Act is attached.
-The order states that the persons holding the positions of executive vice-president, executive director, Corporate Strategy and Performance, and manager, ATIP and Corporate Operations, are designated to exercise or perform most of the powers, duties and functions of the head of a government institution under the Act insofar as they may be exercised or performed in relation to SSHRC.
+SSHRC’s delegation order for the Access to Information Act is attached.
+The order states that the persons holding the positions of executive vice-president; executive director, Corporate Strategy and Performance; and the manager, ATIP and Corporate Operations, are designated to exercise or perform most of the powers, duties and functions of the head of a government institution under the act insofar as they may be exercised or performed in relation to

-Sixty-nine formal requests under the Access to Information Act were received by SSHRC in the 2016-17 fiscal year.
-This is a three-fold increase from 2015-16, in which eighteen formal requests were received, and is significantly higher than SSHRC’s average of 12 requests per year over the previous four fiscal years.
+Nineteen formal requests under the Access to Information Act were received by SSHRC in the 2017-18 fiscal year.
+This is a significant decrease from 2016-17, in which sixty-nine formal requests were received.
+However, it remains higher than SSHRC’s average of 12 requests per year over the four fiscal years prior to 2016-17.

-Of the requests closed during the reporting period, 10 requests were processed in less than 15 days and 27 requests were processed in 15 to 30 days.
-Seventeen requests were completed in 31 to 60 days, and 12 requests were processed in 61 to 120 days.
+Of the requests closed during the reporting period, eight requests were processed in fewer than 15 days and 10 requests were processed in 16 to 30 days.
+Two requests were completed in 31 to 60 days, and three requests were processed in 61 to 120 days.
+One request was completed in 121 to 180 days.

-Twenty-six requests were disclosed in electronic format; thirty-two records were disclosed in paper format.
+Fifteen requests were disclosed in electronic format and one was disclosed in paper format.

-In four cases, no records responsive to the request were located.
-One request was abandoned.
+In eight cases, no records responsive to the request were located.
+There were no abandoned requests in 2017-18.

-SSHRC received and completed thirteen consultations from other Government of Canada institutions and no consultations from other organizations in the 2016-17 fiscal year.
+SSHRC received and completed 22 consultations from other Government of Canada institutions and no consultations from other organizations in the 2017-18 fiscal year.
+SSHRC also completed one consultation received in 2016-17.

 Education and Training

-During 2016-2017, the Manager, ATIP and Corporate Operations delivered the standing annual training session open to all SSHRC staff.
-In addition, an extra open session was attended by approximately 10 staff.
-There was also a training session delivered to SSHRC’s management team with approximately 20 attendees.
-These sessions covered the principles of the access to information legislation, key concepts and definitions, SSHRC’s procedures for processing both formal and informal access to information requests, and employee’s responsibilities with respect to the Act.
-SSHRC has added the in-house training session to the Management Accreditation Roadmap for 2017-2018.
+During 2017-18, the manager, ATIP and Corporate Operations initiated a new traning protocol for SSHRC staff.
+Instead of implementing the standing annual training session open to all SSHRC staff, the Manager presented an updated training session to six of SSHRC’s seven divisions.
+During these sessions, approximately 85 SSHRC staff received training, which covered the principles of the access to information legislation, key concepts and definitions, SSHRC’s procedures for processing both formal and informal access to information requests, and employee’s responsibilities with respect to the act.
+SSHRC added the in-house training session to the Management Accreditation Roadmap for 2017-18.

 SSHRC’S New or Revised Policies, Guidelines and Procedures Related to Access to Information